by Isaac Rozenfeld

 Listing 1.
 Verifying the Network Has a Static IP Address

-ipadm are new commands available in Oracle Solaris 11 for managing network configurations.
+ipadm are new commands available in Oracle Solaris 11 for managing network configuration.

 IPSto host the repository.

-Note the path under which the ISO image is mounted, as shown in the
+Note the path under which the ISO is mounted, as shown in the

 rsync command below.
 The